homebrew-ffmpeg/homebrew-ffmpeg/README.md

 ## Troubleshooting

-In general, please note that we only provide support for current macOS versions that still receive security updates.
+In general, please note that we only provide support for current macOS versions that still receive security updates, as well as for Ubuntu versions that receive standard security maintenance.
 Beta or pre-release versions as well as legacy versions are not supported.

 When installing a piece of SOFTWARE which is using this FFmpeg distribution, then you may get the following error: